LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/testing/110_junit_jupiter.md

 ## JUnit Jupiter `@Nested` annotation
 See <https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/Nested.html>

+> @Nested is used to signal that the annotated class is a nested, non-static test class (i.e., an inner class) that can share setup and state with an instance of its enclosing class.
+The enclosing class may be a top-level test class or another @Nested test class, and nesting can be arbitrarily deep.

 * Group test methods for feature / methods
 * Can share state and initialization with outer class
 * Grouping of test classes can be